Baronchibuikem/NoteBook/server/README.md

-An office management appllication currently being built with Mongodb, Express, React and Node.
+An Note taking appllication currently being built with Mongodb, Express, React and Node.

-It's intended to be used to manage staff and resources of an organization
+It's intended to help user's take notes, jot ideas down and easily retrieve them when they need it

 ### To run this project locally

+To start the node/express server

+    cd server
+    npm install
-    npm run client_install
+    npm run server

+To start the react client

+    cd client
+    npm install
-    npm run dev
+    npm start